-To avoid larval cankerworm problems in the spring, band your trees in the fall, before the first frost.
+Band your trees in the fall, before the first frost.
 Bands can remain on the tree over winter.
-In late winter or by March 15th, check your bands, clean and apply additional Tanglefoot® should be applied to protect the tree from females which will emerge in the spring.
+In late winter or by March 15, check your bands, clean and apply additional Tanglefoot® to protect the tree from females which will emerge in the spring.
 If the band is coated with moths and other debris, the cankerworm moth may crawl over the band; therefore it is important to make sure the band is clean and clear of debris.

-Take bands off by May 15th.
+Remember to remove bands by May 15.
 A good rule of thumb is to band the trees in early September and take them off on the May long weekend.
 Bands that are left on the trees over the summer can cause tree rot, encourage insect infestations and are unsightly.